 - Regulatory passports, such as AIFMD

 To access a regulatory passport, fund managers must “prove substance” (i.e., have a physical presence) in the EU and abide by the EU regulations as conferred by the passport.
 As not all managers wish to have “boots on the ground” this is not for everyone.
-Gladly, solutions exist via third party Management Companies (ManCo’s) which provide substance for the non-EU manager.
+Gladly, solutions exist via third party Management Companies that provide substance for the non-EU manager.
 In theory, the passport allows the fund to be freely marketed across the EU.
 In practice, however, some local requirements still need to be met in certain countries.

 While the EU is considered one region from a regulatory perspective (such as for AIFMD or MIFID), numerous EU countries have their own requirements for marketing funds, and they certainly have their preferences in terms of asset classes.